Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Definition**

-It represents the identity element of real number multiplication.
+Represents the multiplicative identity of real numbers.

-### Infinity Representation
+### Infinity

 **Implementation**